India Song

-India Song is a 1975 French drama film directed by Marguerite Duras.
-India Song stars Delphine Seyrig, Michael Lonsdale, Mathieu Carrière, Claude Mann, Vernon Dobtcheff and Didier Flamand.
-The film centres on Anne-Marie (Seyrig), the promiscuous wife of the French ambassador in India, and was based on an unproduced play written by Duras (which itself was based on her published novel Le Vice-Consul).
-Although set in India, the film was shot mostly on location at the Château Rothschild.
+India Song is a 1975 French drama film written and directed by Marguerite Duras.
+Starring Delphine Seyrig, Michael Lonsdale, Mathieu Carrière, Claude Mann, Vernon Dobtcheff, Didier Flamand, and Claude Juan.
+Set in 1930s Calcutta during the monsoon season, the story revolves around Anne-Marie Stretter (Seyrig), the enigmatic and disillusioned wife of the French ambassador to India.
+Though the narrative is set in India, the film was primarily shot on location at the Château Rothschild in France.